-If a course is [Full], you can still register, but you will be placed on a waiting list.
+If a course is [Full], you can still register, and you will be placed on a waiting list.
 We will contact you as soon as a place becomes available.
-At that time you can still decide whether you want to participate in the course.
+You can then decide whether you still want to join the course.

 We begin by introducing the Neyman-Rubin causal model (RCM), also called the potential outcomes framework, which postulates that each patient has as many potential outcomes as there are treatment options.
 Within this framework it is possible to define certain types of treatment effects that we often want to estimate in epidemiological studies, such as average causal effects.
 It is then explained how completely randomized experiments (randomized controlled trials – RCTs) can be used to estimate these causal effects.
 Students gain insight into how in an RCT design with a treatment and a control group, only one potential outcome per patient is observed, while the other potential outcome is missing.
 We will then see that due to an ingenious property of RCTs, called exchangeability, simple mean differences between treatment and control groups are equal to average causal effects.
 Students gain awareness that this property is the central reason for the pivotal importance of RCTs for estimating causal effects.